IBM-Bluemix-Docs/StreamingAnalytics/spl_cloud_ready.md

 Use these techniques to make sure your existing SPL applications are ready to run in the cloud.
 {:shortdesc}

-An SPL application that runs in a non-cloud, on-premises installation of Streams might require modification before it can run in the Streaming Analytics service in IBM Cloud.
+An SPL application that runs in a non-cloud, on-premises installation of Streams might require modification before it can run in the {{site.data.keyword.streaminganalyticsshort}} service in IBM Cloud.
 This article describes SPL application constructs and patterns that may not work or may function differently in the cloud, and provides advice on how to make SPL applications that use these techniques “cloud-ready.”

 ## Passing configuration information to an SPL operator as a file
 {: #passing-config}